Gilbert Elliot-Murray-Kynynmound, 1st Earl of Minto: Career

 In 1776 Minto entered Parliament as an independent Whig MP for Morpeth.
 He became very friendly with Edmund Burke, whom he helped in the attack on Warren Hastings and Sir Elijah Impey, and was twice an unsuccessful candidate for the office of Speaker, in the elections of January 1789 and June 1789.

-In 1793 he was appointed Civil Commissioner for Dunkirk which was then under Siege of Dunkirk (1793) by Coalition forces.
-However, the siege proved unsuccessful and the appointment perforce remained only on paper.
+In 1793 he was appointed Civil Commissioner for Dunkirk, which was then under siege by Coalition forces.
+However, the siege proved unsuccessful, and the appointment perforce remained only on paper.
 Later he was given a similar appointment for Toulon, which proved similarly abortive.

-He was sworn of the Privy Council in 1794 and in 1796 he was appointed as viceroy of the short-lived Anglo-Corsican Kingdom.
+He was sworn of the Privy Council in 1794, and in 1796 he was appointed as viceroy of the short-lived Anglo-Corsican Kingdom.
 In 1797 he assumed the additional names of Murray and Kynynmound and was created Baron Minto, of Minto in the County of Roxburgh.
-From 1799 to 1801 he was Envoy-Extraordinary to Austria, and having been for a few months President of the Board of Control he was appointed Governor-General of India at the end of 1806, with his term starting on 31 July 1807.
-The district of Minto in New South Wales, Australia, (now a suburb of Sydney) was named after him in 1809.
-In 1810 he successfully requested the release of the British navigator, Matthew Flinders, from his six-year imprisonment on Isle of France (Mauritius).
+From 1799 to 1801 he was Envoy-Extraordinary to Austria, and having been for a few months President of the Board of Control, he was appointed Governor-General of the Presidency of Fort William at the end of 1806, with his term starting on 31 July 1807.
+The district of Minto in New South Wales, Australia (now a suburb of Sydney), was named after him in 1809.
+In 1810 he successfully requested the release of the British navigator, Matthew Flinders, from his six-year imprisonment on the Isle de France (Mauritius).
 He governed until 1813, during which he expanded the British presence in the area to the Moluccas, Java, and other Dutch possessions in the East Indies during the Napoleonic Wars.
 He was then created Viscount Melgund, of Melgund in the County of Forfar, and Earl of Minto, of Minto in the County of Roxburgh.